polazarus/hipstr/README.md

 ### 🧵 [Loom]

-This crates uses the `loom` crate to check the custom "Arc" implementation.
+This crate uses the `loom` crate to check the custom "Arc" implementation.
 To run the tests:

 ```bash